Ariel University: Students and faculty

+School of Medicine and University Clinics

+In August 2018, Ariel University inaugurated the Dr. Miriam and Sheldon G. Adelson School of Medicine.
+Israel’s Council for Higher Education approved the establishment of the school in April 2019, and the inaugural class of 70 students began studies in October 2019.
+The Dr. Miriam and Sheldon G. Adelson School of Medicine is Israel’s sixth medical school and the first in the Israeli settlements; its first graduating class received M.D. degrees in 2024.

 Visiting lecturers

 AUC hosts visiting lecturers from universities around the world.
 In 2010 University of Hartford communications professor Don Ellis taught the course "Communication Issues and Political Conflict."
 He said: "My only goal is to help them improve their critical thinking skills.
 I don't expect that either side will acknowledge the other side as being right."
 British professor Geoffrey Alderman is also a guest lecturer at Ariel University, and has said that those British members of parliament who oppose the university, did so because the university "is Jewish.
 If it was a Palestinian university they wouldn’t object.
 For heaven’s sake, this is an educational establishment with many Palestinian as well as Jewish students."

 Professor Hilde Leone of Leibniz University, Hanover, was a guest lecturer at the university's school of architecture, speaking about "Between Vision and Reality."

 International cooperation and programs

-The Ariel University Center is a member of the International Association of Universities (IAU).

 Ariel University Center has signed academic cooperation agreements with over 51 higher education institutions around the world, including the United States, Russia, France, Germany, Brazil, Portugal, Costa Rica, Ecuador, Argentina, Turkey, Poland, Ukraine, Georgia, Kazakhstan, Taiwan and Armenia.
 There is a partnership between the University of Toronto and the Ariel University on the master's degree in Business Administration (MBA).

 In 2008, the Global Association of Risk Professionals established a branch in the University Center which conducts operator courses and international conferences in university center.

 In 2011, Ariel University Center and Ural Federal University signed a cooperation agreement with the Skolkovo innovation center, a high technology business area near Moscow.
 The agreement is intended to provide Israeli companies with access to capital resources and manpower.

 Ariel University participates in the project Masa Israel Journey in which Jewish students all over the world come for the time between a semester to a year study in Ariel, about 30% of students coming to study in Ariel immigrate to Israel at the end of the project.

 Due to its location in Israeli-occupied territory, Ariel University was excluded from receiving funding as part of the Horizon 2020 research program signed between the EU and Israel in 2013.